 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility to acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

-A student's dress, grooming and appearance, shall be safe, appropriate, and not disrupt or interfere with the educational process.
+A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails shall: